amoncaldas/WPP/README.md

 WordPress store in db absolute urls and therefore we check if the url defined in the docker-compose yml file matches the one stored by WordPress.
 If not, we update it automatically.
 Like this we can run the same project and db in multiples environments, like `local`, `staging` and `production`.
 See [https://codex.wordpress.org/Changing_The_Site_URL](https://codex.wordpress.org/Changing_The_Site_URL)

-### Decoupled front-end dashboard ###
+### Decoupled front-end ###

 This solution includes a decoupled front-end dashboard built using VueJS and a custom base front-end application.
 The front-end communicates with the wordpress rest json api (including the custom endpoints created by the [custom plugins](#custom-plugins)) to get and send data.

+### Contact form ###

+This solution includes a decoupled front-end contact form with captcha and the back-end services to process it

+### Visitor dashboard ###

+This solution includes a decoupled front-end visitor dashboard and the back-end services to process it

+### Map component ###

+This solution includes a map component.
+Several map can be created on the admin to display a place, list of places and static routes.
+The icon of the place can be customized and each place displayed on the map can be linked to a content and is navigable (clickable)

+### Image slider and gallery ###

+This solution includes a slider component and a gallery component

+### Members ###

+This solution includes member component that allows creating members and listing them on any page or post.
+It is also possible to link a member to a user/author

+### Site sections ###

+This solution includes a component that allows creating/editing sections.
+Each section can have its appearance customized and content can be created under it.

-See more about it in the [Dashboard app readme](webapp/README.md)
+See more about the front-end on the [Front-end app readme](webapp/README.md)

-## Wpp plugins ##
+## Wpp plugin ##

 Some custom plugins were created and added to wordpress to achieve the desired functionalities.
 They are:

-1. `wp-web-app` - This plugin is custom wpp solution and is intended to contain customizations to WordPress hooks/events, custom rest-api endpoints as well as customize third parties plugins that are supposed to be installed.
+1. `wpp` - This plugin is custom wpp solution and is intended to contain customizations to WordPress hooks/events, custom rest-api endpoints as well as customize third parties plugins that are supposed to be installed.
     - It registers custom wp api end-points related to user registration and custom wpp data regarding the business logic, like sectors and usernames available (in `wp-api` folder).
 The **dashboard app uses these endpoints** to communicate with the back-end during user registration and profile update.
     - It also register custom actions for wordpress rest_api_init  to customize the response and return custom user data as well as custom error messages when the user api is called.
 In addition it also adds a filter to the jwt_auth_token_before_dispatch event thrown by the `jwt-authentication-for-wp-rest-api` plugin (in includes/users.php).